Nonys/DnD-Atmo/README.md

 **2. Download a Whisper model**

-Whisper is the speech recognition engine that converts your spoken Czech into text.
+Whisper converts your spoken Czech into text.
+Pick a model based on your hardware:
-The model file is the neural network that does the actual transcription — you choose the quality/speed trade-off by picking which one to download:

 | Model | Size | Czech quality | Transcription time (CPU) |
 |-------|------|---------------|--------------------------|